Violent Crime

 - domestic violence

-- hate crimes (disability, faith, gender, gender identity, race or sexual orientation)
+- hate crimes (crimes based on someone's disability, faith, gender, gender identity, race or sexual orientation)

 - robbery